-This fertilizer has a great 8-4-8 NPK ratio with enough Nitrogen to help with growth and leaf color, but also giving the plant the Phosphorus and Potassium it needs to stay strong.
+This fertilizer has a great 8-4-8 NPK ratio with enough Nitrogen to help with growth and leaf color, but also gives the plant the Phosphorus and Potassium it needs to stay strong.

 How to Prevent It

 It’s easy to prevent this issue from happening by making sure you are regularly fertilizing your cucumber plant.
-The fertilizer you use will have instructions for proper use, so make sure you follow that to avoid a future nitrogen deficiency.
+The fertilizer you use will have instructions for how to use it, so make sure you follow that to avoid a future nitrogen deficiency.